BSM0oo/YouTube-screenshot-AI-context-caption/README.md

 i want you to use the tools in the youtube_info_extractor.py in PythonExamples folder to improve the web app by adding a section that appends all these details about the video to the bottom of the page, below the generated trasncript outline.
 I also want a button to hide/show it.
 We may want to create or modify a component to do this.
 The components directory currently has NotesManager, ScreenshotGallery, ScreenshotManager, YoutubePlayer, and TranscriptViewer.

 ## Changelog

 ### Updates on 1/17/25:
+- Added image labeling feature:
+  - New "Label Image" toggle in screenshot controls
+  - Customizable font size for labels
+  - Live preview of label appearance
+  - White text with black outline for visibility
+  - Labels are centered in upper portion of images
+  - Custom font support with fallback option
+- More updates 1/17/25:
+  The label feature allows users to add text overlays to screenshots with:
+Toggle switch to enable/disable labeling
+Input field for the label text
+Font size control
+Live preview of how the label will look
+White text with black outline for visibility on any background

+The backend processing:
+Adds the text overlay to the screenshot before optimization Centers the text in the upper portion of the image Handles font loading with fallback options
+Maintains image quality while adding the tex

+The implementation follows best practices:
+Proper state management
+Clear separation of concerns
+Error handling
+Responsive design
+Accessibility support through shadcn/ui components

+### Updates on 1/17/25:
 - Improved UI visibility control: